earwig/kgrader/README.md

     rake grade cs123 mp1 regrade=yes

+You can enable superscoring as well, which will re-run tests that a student failed in an attempt to see if they can get a higher grade:

+    rake grade cs123 mp1 superscore=yes

 You can combine these arguments in any meaningful way. `semester` and `students` are also available options for `commit`.